Expander/material-heptools-2024-warsaw/01_requirements.md

 ### FeynArts and FormCalc

-For the calculation of decays with FlexibleDecay we'll need FeynArts and FormCalc.
+For the calculation of decays with FlexibleDecay we'll need FeynArts and FormCalc [https://feynarts.de/].
 They can be most convenienty installed as (hit `y` everytime you get asked to install a package):
 ~~~.sh
 mkdir -p ~/hep-software && cd ~/hep-software
 wget https://feynarts.de/FeynInstall